'My Exploding World'

 His work with volcanoes has taken David to Italy, Hawaii (collecting samples of molten lava), Canada (evading grizzlies), Montserrat (evading ash avalanches), New Zealand (evading jail!) and Iceland.
 In this talk he shares some surprising insights and dramatic video and still photography, and explains why volcanoes are so important, exciting, and relevant to understanding our world.

-Grand Canyon - Montserrat volcanoes - Canadian wilderness - Botswana & the Okavango Delta - New Zealand - Utah and Arizona - Antarctica - Pompeii, Herculaneum and Vesuvius - Iceland - Dolomites: the killing mountains - Expedition planning
+Grand Canyon - Montserrat volcanoes - Canadian wilderness - Botswana & the Okavango Delta - New Zealand - Utah and Arizona - Antarctica - Pompeii, Herculaneum and Vesuvius - Iceland - Hawaii - Expedition planning